 Experts believe that many respiratory viruses like the flu virus spreads through droplets in the air that result from coughing and sneezing – and even talking.
 These droplets can travel as far as six feet, where they land in the nose or mouth or are inhaled into the lungs of healthy people.7 The flu virus can also live on objects or surfaces, so it’s possible to spread the flu by touching contaminated surfaces.
 If a sick person coughs into their hand and then touches a door handle, handrail, touch screen, other highly touched, shared surface, anyone who touches that same surface afterward could become infected.

 In fact, scientists have shown that both influenza A and B viruses can survive for up to 24-48 hours on hard, nonporous surfaces such as stainless steel and plastic!8 According to the CDC, RSV can survive for many hours on hard surfaces such as tables and crib rails.
-With people touching hundreds of objects per day and touching their faces up to 34 times every hour– that’s more than enough opportunity to spread germs like the flu and RSV.
+With people touching hundreds of objects per day and touching their faces up to 34 times every hour9 – that’s more than enough opportunity to spread germs like the flu and RSV.

 Respiratory viruses do not discriminate, and the flu in particular can have a significant health (and economic) impact on both small and large businesses.
 And, as you know, it’s unfortunately not the only illness going around that can negatively affect your business operations and profits.
 Luckily, having a pandemic hygiene response plan can ensure continuity of service during outbreaks of flu and other illnesses that can be spread by contaminated surfaces – such as colds, gastrointestinal or foodborne illnesses, and even COVID-19.